victoryuwaoma/DAPA-Predictive-analysis-on-Diabetes-using-Machine-learning/README.md

 This project uses the Random Forest algorithm in predicting Diabetes in PIMA Indians.
 You can visit the Project Report for more information and results of the work.

 ## 🚀  Setup
-For the appliction to run on your local machine, you would need to install the following:
+For the application to run on your local machine, you would need to install the following:
 1. R
 2. R Studio